Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Introduction

-This is particularly important considering one of the most powerful and direct application of these fitting formulae, i.e. potentially putting direct constraints on the neutron star equation of state from the observation of an EM counterpart to a BHNS merger.
+This is particularly important considering one of the most powerful and direct applications of these fitting formulae, i.e. potentially putting direct constraints on the neutron star equation of state from the observation of an EM counterpart to a BHNS merger.
 This is illustrated in Fig.~\ref{fig:gw230529} for GW230529.
 In that figure, we show the minimum radius required for tidal disruption of the neutron star across the range of parameters in the publicly available posterior data published by the LVK~\cite{Abac_2024}.
-Specifically, we consider all pairs of black hole mass and black hole spin in the posterior, calculating the neutron star mass from the chirp mass of the system (which is known to $2\%$ accuracy), and use the formula from~\cite{Foucart_2018} to determine the minimum radius for which the mass remaining outside of the black hole post-merger is predicted to be non-zero\footnote{This ignores the value of the tidal deformability in the LVK posterior; we consider this a reasonable first-order approximation as GW230529 is uninformative about that tidal deformability.
-We also note that using the true neutron star mass from the LVK posterior would not meaningfully change these results, given the accuracy with which the chirp mass is known, but it would present easy visualization on a 2D plot}.
+Specifically, we consider the results for the `low-spin' prior for the lower mass objects, consistent with the non-spinning neutron stars used in this manuscript.
+We consider all pairs of black hole mass and black hole spin in the posterior, calculating the neutron star mass from the chirp mass of the system (which is known to $2\%$ accuracy), and use the formula from~\cite{Foucart_2018} to determine the minimum radius for which the mass remaining outside of the black hole post-merger is predicted to be non-zero\footnote{This ignores the value of the tidal deformability in the LVK posterior; we consider this a reasonable first-order approximation as GW230529 is uninformative about that tidal deformability.
+We also note that using the true neutron star mass from the LVK posterior would not meaningfully change these results, given the accuracy with which the chirp mass is known, but it would prevent easy visualization on a 2D plot}.
 We can see that the observation of an EM counterpart in this system could, in principle, have put stringent constraints on the equation of state of dense matter.
 We note that on Fig.~\ref{fig:gw230529} it appears to be more difficult to disrupt the neutron star for lower mass black holes.
 This occurs here because of the degeneracy between mass ratio and spin (low-mass black holes have counteraligned spin), and, maybe more importantly, because at constant chirp mass low mass black holes are associated with higher mass, and thus more compact, neutron stars.
+For the black-hole mass of $\sim 4\,M_\odot$ studied here, Fig.~\ref{fig:gw230529} shows that we need a neutron-star radius slightly below $13\,{\rm km}$ for disruption, corresponding to an EOS that can be marginally softer than DD2.
+Predictions for the amount of mass unbound in this event for stiff EOSs would likely be affected by the discrepancies between the analytical model and simulation results observed in this work.